Azel-S/prettier-vscode/README.md

-# Prettier Formatter for Visual Studio Code
+# Prettier-er Formatter for Visual Studio Code

-[Prettier](https://prettier.io/) is an opinionated code formatter.
-It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+[Prettier-er](https://github.com/OpenMindedPrettier) is an open-minded code formatter based on Prettier.
+It provides additional configuration options, allowing you to tailor the formatting rules to better suit your project's needs.

 <p align="center">
   <em>